-(2) supporting young adults with high school graduation and post-secondary completion; and (3) supporting cultural identity development to ensure K-12 and career success, are aligned with the King County Strategic Plan, 60 Equity and Social Justice Strategic Plan, 61 the Health and Human Services Transformation Plan, 62 and the King County Youth Action Plan.
-63 They also advance the goals set forth in the Best Starts for Kids initiative, ensuring that children and youth grow up healthy and happy, and that communities are strong.
+King County's work is guided by a commitment to making a welcoming community where every person can thrive.
+Through PSTAA, King County has an opportunity to build on current plans and investments to realize this vision.
+The strategies proposed in this plan, (1) increasing access to early learning facilities; (2) supporting young adults with high school graduation and post-secondary completion; and (3) supporting cultural identity development to ensure K-12 and career success, are aligned with the King County Strategic Plan, Equity and Social Justice Strategic Plan, the Health and Human Services Transformation Plan, and the King County Youth Action Plan.
+They also advance the goals set forth in the Best Starts for Kids initiative, ensuring that children and youth grow up healthy and happy, and that communities are strong.